CesarChaMal/python_process_custom_data_from_pdf/ML_CONCEPTS.md

 # Machine Learning Concepts for Beginners

-A comprehensive guide to understanding AI model training, fine-tuning, and related concepts used in the PDF to Q&A Dataset Generator project.
+A comprehensive guide to understanding AI model training, fine-tuning, and related concepts.

-## 🎯 Project Context

-This document explains the machine learning concepts behind our **PDF to Q&A Dataset Generator**, which transforms technical documentation into intelligent conversational AI assistants.
-Understanding these concepts will help you make informed decisions about model selection, training parameters, and deployment strategies.

 ## 🧠 Core ML Concepts